-Planning applications for wind energy developments will be guided by, and assessed in accordance with, the wind energy policies and objectives in this section, the landscape capacity considerations in Section 4 and the development management considerations, guidelines and standards outlined in Section 5. appropriate, planning applications for wind energy developments will also need to consider the biodiversity/ecological landscape, receptors. environmental and amenity impacts on the areas of adjoining Local Authorities.
+applications for wind developments will be guided by, and assessed in accordance with, the wind energy policies and objectives in this section, the landscape capacity considerations in Section 4 and the development management considerations, guidelines and standards outlined in Section 5.
+Where appropriate, planning applications for wind energy developments will also need to consider the landscape. biodiversity/ecological receptors. environmental and amenity impacts on the areas of adjoining Local Authorities.